sourcegraph/lsp-adapter/README.md

       cache directory location (default "/tmp/proxy-cache") -didOpenLanguage string
       (HACK) If non-empty, send 'textDocument/didOpen' notifications with the specified language field (e.x. 'python') to the language server for every file.
+  -glob string
+      A colon (:) separated list of file globs to sync locally.
+By default we place all files into the workspace, but some language servers may only look at a subset of files.
+Specifying this allows us to avoid syncing all files.
+Note: This is done base name only.
   -jsonrpc2IDRewrite string
       (HACK) Rewrite jsonrpc2 ID. none (default) is no rewriting. string will use a string ID. number will use a number ID.
 Useful for language servers with non-spec complaint JSONRPC2 implementations. (default "none")
   -proxyAddress string